You can receive reimbursement from Kela for travel costs related to your treatment, if

 - you are permanently residing in another EU or EEA country or in Switzerland and Finland is responsible for the costs of your medical care (pensioners)

-You can apply for reimbursement of travel costs from Kela on form SV 4 for six months after your payment.
+You can claim reimbursement of travel costs from Kela retrospectively.

-You will usually be responsible for the costs of treatment when seeking treatment in Finland
+You will usually be responsible for travel costs when seeking treatment in Finland

-If you seek treatment in Finland from another EU country without prior authorisation (form S2), you will always be responsible for travel costs related to treatment and the costs of hospital transfers in Finland.
+If you seek treatment in Finland from another EU country without prior authorisation, you will always be responsible for travel costs related to treatment and the costs of hospital transfers in Finland.
 If you have prior authorisation (form S2) for treatment provided in Finland, you can receive reimbursement for travel costs incurred in Finland retrospectively in the same manner as the residents of Finland.

-If another EU or EEA country or Switzerland is not responsible for the costs of your medical care, you will usually be responsible for travel costs related to treatment.
+If a country other than an EU or EEA country or Switzerland is responsible for your treatment costs, you will usually be responsible for travel costs related to treatment.

 If you are permanently residing in another Nordic country, you can present an identity card instead of the European Health Insurance Card.
-If you are permanently residing in the United Kingdom, you can present your passport instead of the European Health Insurance Card.
+If you are permanently residing in Great Britain or Northern Ireland, you can present your passport instead of the European Health Insurance Card.
 The ambulance personnel require information concerning your permanent address of residence.

 If you are permanently residing in Australia, the medical care convention between Finland and Australia entitles you to receive reimbursement from Kela retrospectively for the costs of ambulance transport.

-When seeking treatment in Finland, you are responsible for organising and paying for your trip to Finland and the trip back home.
-Kela will not reimburse travel costs from Finland to your home country; instead, you can contact your local health insurance institute to apply for reimbursement.
+When travelling to Finland to seek treatment, you are responsible for organising and paying for your trip to Finland and the trip back home.
+Kela will not reimburse travel costs from Finland to your home country; instead, you can contact your local health insurance institute to claim reimbursement.